hhkaos/awesome-arcgis/README.md

 and some others [Esri Accounts](https://twitter.com/EsriGeoDev/lists/esri-accounts/members).

 ## Localized resources lists

 There are some extra resources in different languages, here you will find:
 * [Awesome list (Esri Spain fork)](https://github.com/esri-es/awesome-arcgis)

+## Contributions

+Please review the [guidelines for contributing](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md) to this repository.